Chinese Television System: Notable programs aired by CTS

 Birth of Heart (風雨生信心) was the CTS's first drama which aired in 1977 simultaneously over TTV, CTV, and CTS.

 Today (今天), one of CTS's most popular women's magazine shows, aired from 1972 to 1988.
 It won the prestigious Golden Bell Awards three times (in 1982, 1985, and 1988).

 The Variety 100 (綜藝100) was hosted by veteran Chang Hsiao-yen (Zhang Xiaoyan).
 It was one of the earliest prime time variety shows on CTS and 1979 to 1984.

 Twin Bang (連環泡) was a popular daily CTS show during the 1980s and 90s.
 It ran from 1986 to 1994.

 Chinese Characters (每日一字), the CTS version of a popular educational program, showcased the Chinese writing characters in traditional form.
 Airing from 1981 to 1998, it was the similar to a version on the TVB network in Hong Kong.

 Justice Pao or Justice Bao (包青天) was one of the most popular Chinese TV series of all time.
 The first version aired in 1974 with 350 episodes.
 The second version aired in 1993 with 236 episodes.
 It became the most popular Asian drama in history.
-It was shown in 80 countries in more than 40 languages (including Tagalog on ABC-5 now known as TV5 aired as "Judge Bao") and was the longest TV series ever produced by the CTS network.
+It was shown in 80 countries in more than 40 languages (including Tagalog on ABC-5 now known as TV5 aired as "Judge Bao" in the neighboring Philippines) and was the longest TV series ever produced by the CTS network.
 In February 2009, a new "Judge Bao" aired on the CTS for the third time.

 Love (愛), the first Chinese series on CTS, shown in both Mandarin and Taiwanese (Hokkien), aired 68 episodes.

 Doraemon (哆啦A夢), the Japanese animated series from the TV Asahi network, was shown in the Mandarin-dubbed version on CTS.
 Reruns still air on CTS today.

-The Four Brothers of Peking (京城四少), the 53-part TV drama from the CTS network was set in latter part of the Qing Dynasty.
+The Four Brothers of Peking (京城四少), the 53-part TV drama from the CTS network was set in the latter part of the Qing Dynasty.

 Super Sunday (超級星期天), the most popular Sunday night variety show program ever, was first originally hosted by Chang Hsiao-yen (Zhang Xiaoyan) and Harlem Yu Cheng-ching (Yu Chengengqing).
 Originally shown on the TTV network from 1994 to 1996, it was transferred to the CTS network in 1996 and stayed for seven years.